Lifelong Learning with Behavior Consolidation for Vehicle Routing: Experiments

 \section{Experiments~}

 We conduct a series of experiments to answer the following research questions:

-\begin{itemize} \item \textbf{Effectiveness on all learned tasks:} Can LLR-BC effectively solve learned tasks after training on them sequentially in the lifelong learning setting? \item \textbf{Stability and plasticity:} Detail in lifelong learning process, how does LLR-BC perform in terms of stability and plasticity? \item \textbf{Zero-shot generalization ability:} Can LLR-BC effectively acquire transferable knowledge across sequentially arising tasks to enhance zero-shot performance on an unseen task? \item \textbf{Hyperparameter sensitivity:} How sensitive is LLR-BC to key hyperparameters, including the buffer size $|\mathcal{B}|$, number of sampled experiences $|\mathcal{E}|$, and the weight $\alpha$ of the behavior consolidation term in the loss function? \item \bc{\textbf{Applicability:} Can LLR-BC work effectively on different base neural solvers?} \end{itemize} To answer the questions, we simulate multiple lifelong learning scenarios on CVRP and TSP, and compare LLR-BC against widely used and representative lifelong learning baselines across diverse metrics. \bc{ Most experiments are conducted based on POMO~\citep{POMO}, given its concise design and broad applicability.
-To verify the applicability of LLR-BC, we further evaluate LLR-BC on two representative and state-of-the-art constructive neural solvers designed for good cross-distribution cross-scale performance, i.e., Omni~\citep{Omni} and INViT~\citep{INViT}.}
+\begin{itemize} \item \textbf{Effectiveness on all learned tasks:} Can LLR-BC effectively solve learned tasks after training on them sequentially in the lifelong learning setting? \item \textbf{Stability and plasticity:} In lifelong learning process, how does LLR-BC perform in terms of stability and plasticity? \item \textbf{Zero-shot generalization ability:} Can LLR-BC effectively acquire transferable knowledge across sequentially arising tasks to enhance zero-shot performance on an unseen task? \item \textbf{Hyperparameter sensitivity:} How sensitive is LLR-BC to key hyperparameters, including the buffer size $|\mathcal{B}|$, number of sampled experiences $|\mathcal{E}|$, and the weight $\alpha$ of the behavior consolidation term in the loss function? \item \textbf{Applicability:} Can LLR-BC work effectively on different base neural solvers? \end{itemize} To answer the questions, we simulate multiple lifelong learning scenarios on CVRP and TSP, and compare LLR-BC against widely used and representative lifelong learning baselines across diverse metrics\footnote{Our implementation is available in https://github.com/PeiJY/LLR-BC.}.
+Most experiments are conducted based on POMO~\citep{POMO}, given its concise design and broad applicability.
+To verify the applicability of LLR-BC, we further evaluate LLR-BC on two representative and state-of-the-art constructive neural solvers designed for good cross-distribution cross-scale performance, i.e., Omni~\citep{Omni} and INViT~\citep{INViT}.